 All teachers follow lessons planned by Coram Life Education:

-who also deliver the Life Bus sessions in the Spring term.
-This is when a member of Coram Life Education comes and teaches all children in a special session in the infamous ‘Life Bus’ in the playground.
 Teachers use formal assessment at the beginning and end of each unit as well as informal assessment throughout the units to help inform their teaching sequence and address any misconceptions or stimulate necessary conversations/additional lessons.

-Sex Education Approved by School Governors
+Relationships, Health and Sex Education Policy approved by School Governors